Laser Snoring Treatment London UK

 Although snoring affects millions of people, many have decided not to treat their snoring problems because of low success rates and the high invasiveness of surgical treatment.
-The NightLase snoring and sleep apneoa reduction therapy is a unique approach to treatment using the Fotona SP Dynamis laser and a proprietary protocol with specially designed handpieces.
+The NightLase snoring and sleep apnoea reduction therapy is a unique approach to treatment using the Fotona SP Dynamis laser and a proprietary protocol with specially designed handpieces.
 NightLase uses the photothermal capabilities of the Erbium laser to convert and initiate the formation of new collagen within the soft tissues of the oropharynx, soft palate and uvula.
 The heat generated by the laser allows the collagen to re-form, resulting in the tightening of the soft palate and surrounding tissues.
-This causes a rise of the soft palate and a tightening of the tissues of the oropharynx, resulting in an improvement of the airway.
+This causes a rise in the soft palate and a tightening of the tissues of the oropharynx, resulting in an improvement of the airway.

 NightLase is a non-invasive therapy which aims to reduce the effects of sleep apnea and decrease snoring.

 NightLase is a non-invasive laser treatment designed to help reduce snoring and improve the quality of sleep in individuals suffering from sleep apnea or other sleep-related breathing disorders.
 The treatment is performed using a specific type of laser, typically an Erbium:YAG laser, which emits light energy in a controlled manner to target the soft tissues at the back of the throat.

 The NightLase treatment works by gently heating the soft tissues of the palate and uvula, which causes the collagen fibres to contract and tighten.
 This tightening effect helps to reduce the vibrations of the soft tissues that can lead to snoring, and may also help to improve airway patency, potentially reducing the occurrence of sleep apnea episodes.

 Here are some key aspects of the NightLase treatment: